YoussefAamer116/bookstore/README.md

 ### Second Method:
   Follow these instructions to set up and run the Bookstore API from accessing AWS server(EC2 Instance).

-- Download the private key file named bookstore_key.pem.
+- Download the private key file named bookstore_key.pem(from GitHub repository).

 - Open a command prompt and run the following command to access the AWS EC2 instance: